-5.2 Continue to attract and retain high-quality employees
+5.2 Continuing to attract and retain high quality employees.

 Our community recognizes the importance of social inclusion, high-quality public facilities and the valuable services provided by our community organizations.
 West Vancouver is becoming less age diverse as our population ages while at the same time, we are becoming more culturally diverse and have opportunities to celebrate our increasing cultural richness.
 Council supports our residents’ well-being through the programs and facilities that contribute to a strong social fabric.